 The UN has identified over a thousand distinct mechanisms related to digital cooperation, demonstrating the intrinsic need to embrace technological advancements in development.

 The UN Secretary-General convenes the High-Level Expert Panel on Digital Cooperation to consider the ways we can work together to address the social, ethical, legal, and economic impact of digital technologies, to maximise their benefits, and minimise their harm.
 The panel is meant to advance proposals that strengthen cooperation in the digital space.

 “The Age of Digital Interdependence” is released by the panel to help foster greater digital cooperation and advance digital public goods.
 Recommendation 1B of the report stated, “We recommend that a broad, multi-stakeholder alliance, involving the UN, create a platform for sharing digital public goods, engaging talent and pooling data sets, in a manner that respects privacy, in areas related to attaining the SDGs.”
 In response, the governments of Sierra Leone and Norway, alongside UNICEF and the Indian think-tank iSPIRT, launch the DPGA.

 The DPGA is guided by the release of the UN Secretary-General’s Roadmap for Digital Cooperation, defining a digital public good as “Open source software, open data, open AI models, open standards and open content that adhere to privacy and other applicable international and domestic laws, standards and best practices, and do no harm.”

-Guided by a clear mission to advocate for the discovery, use, and deployment of digital public goods, the DPGA establishes the foundational tools meant to help achieve their mission including the DPG Standard and DPG Registry.
+Led by a clear mission to advocate for the discovery, use, and deployment of digital public goods, the DPGA establishes the foundational tools meant to help achieve their mission including the DPG Standard and DPG Registry.